Dourande/project-ballin/README.md

 search_record(){

-                echo "Which record would you like to search for?" read -p "please enter name you would like to search for: " name result=$(grep -i "^$name" "CONTACT_FILE")
+                echo "Which employee record would you like to search for?" read -p "please enter name you would like to search for: " name result=$(grep -i "^$name" "CONTACT_FILE")
                 if [ -z "$result" ]; then